Antondomashnev/FBSnapshotsViewer/README.md

 * Real-time feedback about failed snapshot test.
 * Real-time feedback about recorded snapshot test.
 * Clear output with reference | diff | failed image
+* Split and diff mode to see exact differences
+* One click to use failed image as a recorded
+* Xcode and AppCode support

 ![Example](Resources/Example.png)